Ruger

 0-10 Scale Across 8 Axes

 The Ruger 10/22 Carbine is the default .22 LR semi-auto in the United States.
 Production has run continuously since 1964, and Ruger's rotary BX magazine remains the standard the rest of the rimfire world is measured against.
-The 18.5-inch cold hammer-forged barrel, blued aluminum receiver, and birch hardwood stock define the 1103 baseline configuration.
+The 18.5-inch barrel, aluminum receiver, and birch stock define the current 32009 baseline configuration.

 The platform's value is its aftermarket.
 Drop-in triggers from Ruger BX, Volquartsen, Kidd, and Timney; bull and tension barrels from Volquartsen, Tactical Solutions, and Kidd; chassis and stocks from Magpul, Boyds, and Midwest Industries; and bolt assemblies, charging handles, extractors, and bolt-release fixes from Volquartsen and TandemKross.
 Few rimfire owners keep the 10/22 stock for long.